 What is Zelapar?

 Zelapar prevents the breakdown of a chemical in your brain called dopamine.
-Low levels of this chemical are associated with Parkinson's disease.
+Low levels of dopamine are associated with Parkinson's disease.

 Zelapar is used along with carbidopa and levodopa to treat symptoms of Parkinson's disease.
 It works by helping levodopa to work against Parkinson disease for a longer period of time.

-Zelapar may also be used for other purposes not listed in here is this medication guide.
+Zelapar may also be used for purposes not listed in this medication guide.

 After you stop taking Zelapar, you must wait at least 14 days before taking any of the medications listed above.